 The SALIS School Office is located C138 on the first floor of the Henry Grattan building.
-Opening times and any restrictions to access will be communicated to you and signposted on the office door.
-The SALIS School Secretaries, Caroline Whitston and Paula Smith can answer or direct you to the right place for many queries relating to practical matters
+Opening times will be communicated to you and signposted on the office door.
+The SALIS School Secretaries, Caroline Whitston and Paula Smith can answer or direct you to the right place for many queries relating to practical matters.

-Office Contact Details
+Office Contact Details Email: salis.office@dcu.ie

-Email: salis.office@dcu.ie